 At Airedale Springs, the cornerstone of our business is clearly our provision of high quality springs.
-However, compression, tension, torsion springs and wire forms that we manufacture are only as good as the materials that we use, and so we always make sure we give our customers the best advice on material selection and commercial implications.
+However, compression springs, tension springs, torsion springs and wire forms that we manufacture are only as good as the materials that we use, and so we always make sure we give our customers the best advice on material selection and commercial implications.
 Here is a brief rundown of the types of materials that we generally deal with:

 Carbon steels are the most common material used for spring manufacture however they are not suitable for use in spring applications across the board, but their niche is a valuable one nonetheless.
 There are two classes of high tensile wire, cold or hard drawn and pre-tempered or oil tempered wire.
 Carbon steels are very affordable, making springs that are manufactured from this material less expensive than Stainless and Alloy steels.